SEOJIAF/NaucMA/README.md

 # Naučma Landing Page 🚀

 Welcome to the **Naučma Landing Page** repository!
 This is the central entry point to explore all features and projects related to the Naučma app.
 The landing page is designed for seamless navigation and a clean, modern user experience.
+THIS PROJECT IS IN VERY EARLY DEVELOPMENT.
+THINGS ARE BOUND TO CHANGE
 ---

 ## 🌟 Features